tommyettinger/cringe/README.md

 This also adds `Vector5` and `Vector6` to the `Vector2` through `Vector4` libGDX provides, and the `PointSequence` class' implementations can generate the appropriate type of Vector for a given dimension. `PointSequence` produces either Halton sequences or R2-like sequences, and can be 2D through 6D.
-The `Distributor` class handles conversion from either `double` or `long` values to normal-distributed ones. `RoughMath` provides approximations to various math functions.
+The `Distributor` class handles conversion from `double`, `int`, or `long` values to normal-distributed ones. `RoughMath` provides approximations to various math functions.
+There was briefly a `Ziggurat` class, but it has been merged entirely into `Distributor`.

 You can depend on the library as a whole, using it as a normal Gradle or Maven dependency.